jsforce/jsforce-website/src/partials/document/bulk.html.md

 ## Bulk API

 JSforce package also supports Bulk API.
 It is not only mapping each Bulk API endpoint in low level, but also introducing utility interface in bulk load operations.

-### Loading From Records
+### Load From Records

 First, assume that you have record set in array object to insert into Salesforce.